brettz9/webappfind/README.md

 1. Depending on whether registerProtocolHandler will continue to be used, see about whether the HTML spec might be open to more tolerance within the allowed characters of a custom protocol beyond lower-case ASCII letters.
 1. Possible changes to parameters passed to registered protocol handlers and/or default handlers (if any, as may only be passed through postMessage or some other means)
     1. Add to what is passed within URL (beyond filetype, mode, custom mode, and path)? or just pass through postMessage?
 Bookmarkability vs. clean API?
+1. See higher priority todos for an anticipated change with custom modes and allowing for multiple modes at once.
 1. See todos below for possible additions to fundamental (functional) modes beyond just "view", "binaryview", "edit", and "binaryedit".

 ## Implementation notes